-¶3-The duties of the General Secretary shall be as follows:
+Section 119, ¶1-The duties of the General Secretary shall be as follows:

-¶4-To act as custodian of records of the General Assembly.
+¶2-To act as custodian of records of the General Assembly.

-¶5-To make a complete and correct record of the proceedings of the General Assembly, General Board meetings, and Executive Council meetings, and to see that no part of those records is destroyed unless ordered and that the action of the General Assembly, General Board, and Executive Council be written out in full, in a bound book kept for that purpose, and filed in the General Headquarters Office for reference.
+¶3-To make a complete and correct record of the proceedings of the General Assembly, General Board meetings, and Executive Council meetings, and to see that no part of those records is destroyed unless ordered and that the action of the General Assembly, General Board, and Executive Council be written out in full, in long hand with a good and legible handwriting, in a bound book kept for that purpose, and filed in the General Headquarters Office for reference.

-¶6-To sign, with the General Superintendent, all legal papers executed by the General Board and such credentials as provided for in this Manual (Section 113, ¶8).
+¶4-To sign, with the General Superintendent, all legal papers executed by the General Board and such credentials as provided for in this Manual (Section 112, ¶10).